awslabs/aurora-dsql-jdbc-connector/README.md

-# Aurora DSQL JDBC Connector
+# Aurora DSQL Connector for JDBC
 [![Maven Central Version](https://img.shields.io/maven-central/v/software.amazon.dsql/aurora-dsql-jdbc-connector?style=for-the-badge)](https://central.sonatype.com/artifact/software.amazon.dsql/aurora-dsql-jdbc-connector)
 [![Javadoc](https://img.shields.io/badge/javadoc-latest-blue.svg?style=for-the-badge)](https://javadoc.io/doc/software.amazon.dsql/aurora-dsql-jdbc-connector/latest/software/amazon/dsql/jdbc/package-summary.html)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg?style=for-the-badge)](LICENSE)

-A PgJDBC connector that integrates IAM Authentication for connecting Java applications to Amazon Aurora DSQL clusters.
+A pgJDBC connector that integrates IAM Authentication for connecting Java applications to Amazon Aurora DSQL clusters.

-The **Aurora DSQL JDBC Connector** is designed as an authentication plugin that extends the functionality of the PostgreSQL JDBC driver to enable applications to authenticate with Amazon Aurora DSQL using IAM credentials.
+The **Aurora DSQL Connector for JDBC** is designed as an authentication plugin that extends the functionality of the PostgreSQL JDBC driver to enable applications to authenticate with Amazon Aurora DSQL using IAM credentials.
 The connector does not connect directly to the database, but provides seamless IAM authentication on top of the underlying PostgreSQL JDBC driver.

-The Aurora DSQL JDBC Connector is built to work with the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc) and provides seamless integration with Amazon Aurora DSQL's IAM authentication requirements.
+The Aurora DSQL Connector for JDBC is built to work with the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc) and provides seamless integration with Amazon Aurora DSQL's IAM authentication requirements.

-In conjunction with the PostgreSQL JDBC Driver, the Aurora DSQL JDBC Connector enables IAM-based authentication for Amazon Aurora DSQL.
+In conjunction with the PostgreSQL JDBC Driver, the Aurora DSQL Connector for JDBC enables IAM-based authentication for Amazon Aurora DSQL.
 It introduces deep integration with AWS authentication services such as [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/).

 ## About the Connector
 Amazon Aurora DSQL is a distributed SQL database service that provides high availability and scalability for PostgreSQL-compatible applications.
 Aurora DSQL requires IAM-based authentication with time-limited tokens that existing JDBC drivers do not natively support.

-The main idea behind the Aurora DSQL JDBC Connector is to add an authentication layer on top of the PostgreSQL JDBC driver that handles IAM token generation, allowing users to connect to Aurora DSQL without changing their existing JDBC workflows.
+The main idea behind the Aurora DSQL Connector for JDBC is to add an authentication layer on top of the PostgreSQL JDBC driver that handles IAM token generation, allowing users to connect to Aurora DSQL without changing their existing JDBC workflows.

 ### What is Aurora DSQL Authentication?
 In Amazon Aurora DSQL, **authentication** involves:
 - **IAM Authentication**: All connections use IAM-based authentication with time-limited tokens
 - **Token Generation**: Authentication tokens are generated using AWS credentials and have configurable lifetimes

-The Aurora DSQL JDBC Connector is designed to understand these requirements and automatically generate IAM authentication tokens when establishing connections.
+The Aurora DSQL Connector for JDBC is designed to understand these requirements and automatically generate IAM authentication tokens when establishing connections.

-### Benefits of the Aurora DSQL JDBC Connector
+### Benefits of the Aurora DSQL Connector for JDBC
 Although Aurora DSQL provides a PostgreSQL-compatible interface, existing PostgreSQL drivers do not currently support Aurora DSQL's IAM authentication requirements.
-The Aurora DSQL JDBC Connector allows customers to continue using their existing PostgreSQL workflows while enabling IAM authentication through:
+The Aurora DSQL Connector for JDBC allows customers to continue using their existing PostgreSQL workflows while enabling IAM authentication through:

 1. **Automatic Token Generation**: IAM tokens are generated automatically using AWS credentials
 2. **Seamless Integration**: Works with existing JDBC connection patterns
 3. **AWS Credentials Support**: Supports various AWS credential providers (default, profile-based, etc.)

-### Using the Aurora DSQL JDBC Connector with Connection Pooling
+### Using the Aurora DSQL Connector for JDBC with Connection Pooling
-The Aurora DSQL JDBC Connector works with connection pooling libraries such as HikariCP.
+The Aurora DSQL Connector for JDBC works with connection pooling libraries such as HikariCP.
 The connector handles IAM token generation during connection establishment, allowing connection pools to operate normally.

 ## Getting Started
-For more information on how to download the Aurora DSQL JDBC Connector, minimum requirements to use it, and how to integrate it within your project, please refer to the sections below.
+For more information on how to download the Aurora DSQL Connector for JDBC, minimum requirements to use it, and how to integrate it within your project, please refer to the sections below.

 ### Prerequisites
 - Java 8 or higher